 First, you need to show them how to do the job.
 They aren’t going to do too great if they don’t know your expectations or the best way to do it.
 (Kids are great at making things hard!)
 If necessary, make a card listing the steps involved.
 The first few times it is better if you do it with them, explaining as you go.

 Second, be sure you check on their work.

 When I fail to “inspect”, they get careless and lazy.
 Don’t EXPECT anything if you don’t INSPECT!
 Besides checking their work, look at their charts and reward for faithfulness in completing ALL their jobs each week.

 Kids can do more than just put toys away and make their beds!
 Just to give you an example, here are just a few of the jobs that my little helpers have worked me out of:

 - laundry (including folding clothes and putting them away)

 Just those few jobs alone free a lot of time for me to spend caring for the baby, playing with the preschoolers, etc.

-Why not give your kids the chance to help you, and also gain some valuable skills for their future?
-You will both be better off as a result!
+Why not give your kids the chance to help you?
+Once you figure out how to raise kids who are helpers you will both be better off as a result!
+And your kids also gain some valuable skills for their future.
 So let’s get busy and enlist our little helpers!